57 Best Restaurants in Lyon and the Alps, France

 Comptoir Abel

-$$ | Presqu'île Fodor's choice
+$$$ | Presqu'île Fodor's Choice

 About 400 years old, this charming house is one of Lyon's most frequently filmed and photographed taverns.
 Simple wooden tables in wood-panel dining rooms, quirky art on every wall, heavy-bottom pot lyonnais wine bottles—every detail is obviously pampered and lovingly produced.
-The salade lyonnaise (green salad with homemade croutons and sautéed bacon, topped with a poached egg) or the rognons madère (kidneys in a Madeira sauce) are standouts.
+The salade lyonnaise (green salad with homemade croutons and sautéed bacon, topped with a poached egg) or the rognons sauce madère (kidneys in a Madeira sauce) are standouts.

 25 rue Guynemer, Lyon, 69002, France